-7 reasons Lanzarote is the coolest island in the Canaries
+Why Lanzarote is the coolest of the Canary Islands

-And now I'd like to share my reasons Lanzarote* is the coolest of the Canaries with you.
-Don't worry, we're not just talking trendy fashion cool.
-We're talking world class wines, chic architecture, and funky places to eat, plus a wee offshore island without tarmac roads that is a real life Treasure Island.
+Don't worry, we're not just talking trendy, superficial cool.
+We mean world-class wines, striking architecture and funky places to eat, plus a wee offshore isle without tarmac roads that's a real-life Treasure Island.

-Many of his trademark flourishes are here, from the whitewashed walls and massive floor to ceiling windows, through to the subtle and creative use of lighting, both natural and artificial.
+Many of his trademark flourishes can be seen from the whitewashed walls and massive floor to ceiling windows, through to the subtle and creative use of lighting, both natural and artificial.

-It was not just fantastic buildings that Manrique forged.
-He was a visionary who constantly interwove the natural world and the manmade.
-You can find his creative genius outdoors too at the mirador viewpoints he fashioned.
-My favourite is, Mirador del Rio.
+Manrique was more than a whimsical architect.
+He was a visionary who constantly interwove the natural world with the manmade.
+You can find his creative genius outdoors at the mirador viewpoints he fashioned; my personal favourite is Mirador del Rio.

 Perched at an altitude of 400m it gazes out over the El Rio channel to the isle of La Graciosa and the Chinijo Islands National Park.
 Enjoy a coffee or local wine with a view.

-Don't miss the Jardin Cactus either.
-Even if you're not normally a fan of touring gardens as such this is a seriously cool retreat.
-His final work brought cacti from all over the world to Lanzarote - there are now thousands of cacti flourishing here, hundreds of species.
-The old windmills above seamlessly weave together the manmade and the natural.
+Then there's Jardin Cactus.
+Even if you wouldn't normally tour gardens this is a seriously cool retreat.
+His final work brought cacti from all over the world to the island of Lanzarote.

-It's not that Lanzarote produces world-class wine - and it most certainly does with its crisp volcanic Malvasia white in particular winning numerous awards in recent years - but it's the style with which it creates it.
+It's not that Lanzarote just produces world-class wines, which it most certainly does with its crisp volcanic Malvasia white, in particular, winning numerous awards in recent years, but it's the style in which it creates it.

-This makes wine touring a pleasure in the compact winelands.
-Look out for the wee craters that some winemakers still use to grow individual vines in to protect them from the wind and capture moisture.
-Many wineries are open to visitors and are works of art in themselves, built into the landscape that conjured up the divine wines.
+This makes wine touring a pleasure in the island's compact winelands.
+Look out for the volcanic craters that local winemakers still use to grow vines to protect them from the wind and capture moisture.

-Try the rich reds and delicious rosés too, as Lanzarote wines really are top notch these days.
-Take a funky bottle (the slim neck, tall blue Yaiza ones are beautiful) to a friend's house when you get back for serious cool cachet.
+While whites prevail, do try the rich reds and delicious rosés too and be sure to take a funky bottle (the slim neck, tall blue Yaiza ones are beautiful) home to impress any guests.

 4. Cultural cool

-The Jameos del Agua are gloriously unique to Lanzarote.
-This snaking network of natural underground tunnels were converted by Manrique, who created a space ideal for culture in its myriad forms.
+The Jameos del Agua couldn't be anywhere by Lanzarote.
+This snaking network of underground volcanic tunnels and caverns was converted into a cultural space by Manrique.
 Think James Bond crossed with Jurassic Park.

-The cruise ships have started to discover the island capital of Arrecife, and it's no wonder they come as this laidback coastal charmer offers a soporific slice of Canary Island living.
+The secret of the island's capital, Arrecife, is out.
+It's no wonder people (and cruise ships) come to this laidback coastal charmer, which offers a soporific slice of Canary Island living.

-The coolest building in town is the rugged Castillo de San Jose Manrique, an old fortress with an interior that was refashioned by the Fundación Cesar Manrique to house a modern art gallery and a swish waterfront restaurant.
+The coolest building is the rugged Castillo de San Jose Manrique, an old fortress with an interior that was refashioned by the Fundación César Manrique to house a modern art gallery and a swish waterfront restaurant.

 No mere gimmick, the striking sculptures created by Jason deCaires Taylor that lie on the floor of the Atlantic take on a collage of contemporary themes, from refugee issues through to selfie culture.
-They have been designed to attract aquatic life and are set to become a living reef in their own right.
+They have been designed to attract aquatic life and are becoming a living reef in their own right.

 7. La Graciosa

-We've all dreamed of that Treasure Island with endless sands and no roads.
-Well the good news is that you've just found it - how cool is that?
-La Graciosa may just lie a few miles offshore from Lanzarote, but it may as well be an ocean away.
+We've all dreamed of that Treasure Island with endless sand and no roads.
+Well, the good news is that you've just found it.
+La Graciosa may lie just a few miles offshore of Lanzarote but it might as well be an ocean away.

-There are no roads as such and few people, the residents use four wheel drive vehicles and bikes to get around.
-The local fisherman do get out in their boats so you can enjoy a seafood feast before heading off hiking or cycling.
-After you venture away from the ferry dock you probably won't see another soul, cool or otherwise.
+There are no roads as such and few people; the residents use four-wheel-drive vehicles and bikes to get around.
+The local fisherman do get out in their boats, so you can enjoy a seafood feast before heading off hiking or cycling.
+After you venture away from the ferry dock you probably won't see another soul.

 More about Lanzarote